hntirgeam/nrf24l01-moza-pedals/README.md

 - Ideally, it would be better to use a DAC to generate a proper signal for the base, avoiding noise and the slight delay that can occur with capacitor-based solutions.
 However, most available DAC modules only support two I2C addresses with only 1 channel, and bare modules can be tricky to wire up.
 Still, this approach could provide a higher quality and more reliable result.

-- Somehow make power consumption better
+- Somehow make power consumption better (probably make autoshutdown via mosfet or smth)